3a1/3a1.github.io/content/posts/insomnia-bootkit/index.md

 and it will also work.
 With **JMP** approach, our payload will be just like **4 bytes** in size?
 Pretty tiny backdoor though.
 But as I can't use assembly here, we will have to leave it as it is.

-So the next thing if we know our payload, its destination, and how we will get the usermode to execute it?
+So the next thing if we know our payload, its how we will get the usermode to execute it?
 We can overwrite some NT function with jmp instruction to it but as I clearly described above that we are not interested in overwriting **.text** section.
 And I have decided to make some other interesting thing and it's **SSDT Hooking**.